 Connecticut Bar Foundation - James W. Cooper Fellow

-Statewide Legal Services - President of the Board of Directors
+Statewide Legal Services - member and past president of the Board of Directors

 Connecticut Department of Energy and Environmental Protection's Comprehensive Evaluation and Transformation of Connecticut's Cleanup Laws Working Group - member